Financial-Times/o-gallery/README.md

 These method may be useful for adding keyboard control to a Gallery.

-## CSS classes
+## CSS

+_Gallery_ only provides the minimum styling for a Gallery to be functional - e.g. mostly just positioning, and the previous/next UI controls.

+It is the responsibility of products using Gallery to provide visual styling of the Gallery in general, and for its contents (including preserving aspect ratios, if the width is variable).

+The following Gallery classes are applied to elements in the Gallery structure:

+* `o-gallery`: the Gallery's root element
+* `o-gallery__viewport`: the are through which the Gallery items scroll
+* `o-gallery__items`: the container of all the Gallery items
+* `o-gallery__item`: the container of each item in the Gallery
+* `o-gallery__item__content`: the container of an item's content
+* `o-gallery__item__caption`: the container of an item's caption (if present)

-A `o-gallery__item--selected` class is applied to only the selected Gallery item.
+In addition to this, a `o-gallery__item--selected` class is applied to the _selected_ Gallery item.
 It is up to a product to use this class to apply styles as required.
 This class is only likely to be useful when `multipleItemsPerPage` is set to true.
 This class is also used to identify the initially selected item when constructing a Gallery from HTML source.